 Being a small town, Vilas does not have a public transit system used by locals to get to and from work.

 The people who call Vilas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vilas residents report their race to be White, followed by Asian.
-Important ancestries of people in Vilas include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Vilas include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Vilas is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.